warutherford/rstudio-tidymodels-cyverse/README.md

 # rstudio-tidymodels-cyverse
-For modeling with R tidymodels on tswetnam's machine
+For random forest modeling with 2015 woody cover data with R tidymodels and performed within the rstudio-tidymodels Docker container (https://github.com/warutherford/rstudio-tidymodels).